tmcw/quotes/README.md

 ---

-> Gapitalism likes to remind you that you need to earn the life you've already been granted
+> Capitalism likes to remind you that you need to earn the life you've already been granted

 - [Mike Montiero](https://www.youtube.com/watch?v=zH2dFXDMwe4)